How It Works

 Try it yourself

-This is a real challenge, running live in your browser right now.
 Write a function that satisfies the test cases below and click Run.

-Challenge: reverse_words
+Challenge: sum_of_digits

 The tech stack

-• Backend: Django (Python), PostgreSQL on Appliku.
+- Backend: Django (Python), PostgreSQL, hosted on Hetzner and managed via Appliku.

-• Frontend: Bulma CSS, HTMX for challenge navigation (no page reload between challenges), CodeMirror 5 for the code editor.
+- Frontend: Bulma CSS, HTMX for challenge navigation (no page reload between challenges), CodeMirror 5 for the code editor.

-• Code execution: Pyodide v0.27 in a Web Worker – full CPython, sandboxed in the browser.
+- Code execution: Pyodide v0.27 in a Web Worker – full CPython, sandboxed in the browser.